S-PRITHIKA/AI-Startup-Idea-Validator/README.md

 - **Downloadable .docx report** — one click on the Validation Report page (or Results page) gives you a professionally formatted Word document with all six sections + final decision + cover page, ready to email or print.
 - **Cleaner sidebar layout** — each report area (Validation Report, Execution Blueprint, Competitor Gaps) lives on its own dedicated page.
 The Results page is now a focused overview that links into them.
-- **Consistent visual style** — random emoji icons removed across the app and replaced with a uniform geometric glyph set.

 ## Sidebar sections